tugascript/nestjs-oauth/README.md

 ## License

-The code of this tutorial is licensed under the GNU LGPLv3 - see the [LICENSE](LICENSE) file for details.
+The code of this tutorial is licensed under the GNU Lesser General Public License v3.0.
+See the [Copying](COPYING) and [Copying Lesser](COPYING.LESSER) files for details.